-Bank 2 and Haugesund Sparebank are only shareholders in Eika Gruppen AS.
-The 10 banks (marked with an ) that left The Alliance are only shareholders in Eika Boligkreditt AS.
-These banks have transferred 8.4% of the portfolio in Eika Boligkreditt as of December 31st, 2023.
+Haugesund Sparebank is currently only shareholders in Eika Gruppen AS.
+The 10 banks (marked with an \) that left The Alliance are only shareholders in Eika Boligkreditt AS.
+These banks have transferred 5.9% of the portfolio in Eika Boligkreditt as of December 31st, 2024.
 Eika Boligkreditt have terminated the distribution agreement with effect from January 1st, 2022.
+Totens Sparebank left The Alliance due to the merger with Sparebank1 Østland November 1st, 2024.
+Sparebank1 Østlandet has transferred 2.9% of the portfolio in Eika Boligkreditt has given notice of termination of the distribution agreement with effect from July 1st 2026.
 Se appendix for a description of the effect of cancellation of the distribution agreement.